AdamDemirel/adamdemirel.com/content/happiness.md

 And just as you would expect, psychologists have tried [operationalizing](https://en.wikipedia.org/wiki/Operationalization) happiness - making it as measurable as possible.
 This is useful for any construct because it means we can standardise it and try to find practical applications for the research.
 The way they have done this is simply by *asking* people how happy they are.

 Psychologists have done just this.
 Measuring happiness in the Psychology literature has often gone by the title '**[Subjective Wellbeing](https://en.wikipedia.org/wiki/Subjective_well-being)** (SWB)', rather than 'happiness'.
-The field began in 1984 and was developed by Ed Diener which has done a lot of work in the area.
+The reason is because the word happiness is a single construct, whereas subjective wellbeing captures two constructs - cognitive and emotional as shown below.
+The field began in 1984 and was developed by [Ed Diener](https://en.wikipedia.org/wiki/Ed_Diener) which has done a lot of work in the area.

 There are two primary ways of measuring happiness by this model:
 1. **The Cognitive Account** of happiness relies on a measurement called **[Life Satisfaction](https://en.wikipedia.org/wiki/Life_satisfaction) Reports** which is a 1-5 question self-report survey, with the question almost always verbatim *"all things considered, how happy are you with your life at the moment on a scale of 1–10?"*